 At this point, the Coast Guard removed all personnel and only planned to paint the tower in 1989, figuring that such a coat would last for fifteen years.
 They intended to re-evaluate the paint job after ten years, at which time they figured that “the tower (would be) recaulked, and the helicopter deck resurfaced.
 No internal painting will be required.”

-In 2004 the Coast Guard considered demolishing the station, but subsequent testing found it to be structurally sound so it remains an active aid to navigation.
-Its predecessor, LV-116, went on to have a final tour of duty at the Delaware Bay Entrance until 1970, when it was replaced by a 104-ton Large Navigational Buoy.
+In 2004, the Coast Guard considered demolishing the station, but subsequent testing found it to be structurally sound so it remains an active aid to navigation.
+Its predecessor, LV-116, went on to have a final tour of duty at Delaware Bay Entrance until 1970, when it was replaced by a 104-ton Large Navigational Buoy.
 The lightship was turned over to the National Park Service in 1971 and was exhibited on the Potomac River.
 In 1982, the lightship was added to the maritime collection of the Baltimore Maritime Museum, where it can be seen with is red hull and white CHESAPEAKE lettering.